AniketBadhan/Convolutional-Neural-Network/Convolution Stage 2/Readme.md

-Convolution Stage 2 - convolution of convoluted image with convoluted pattern
+Convolution Stage 2 - convolution of convolved image with convolved pattern

 This folder contains code files only for the second layer of convolution of outputs obtained from the first layer of convolution.